-Could it be the Rottweiler's good-natured, calm temperament?
+Could it be their good-natured, calm temperament?

 Could it be their ability to guard and protect?